Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Experimental Results

 \subsection{Experimental Setting}

-\textbf{Datasets.} The Cityscapes dataset \cite{cordts2016cityscapes}, designed for semantic analysis of urban street scenes, contains 2975 finely annotated training images and 500 validation images across 19 classes.
-However, the dataset suffers from a significant long-tail problem, with classes like roads and sky occupying the majority of pixels, while others like pedestrians and poles account for much fewer pixels, which severely hinders the model's learning performance.
-In addition, due to the limitations of open source datasets on autonomous driving, we also verified the effectiveness of our approach on PASCAL VOC 2012 dataset which \cite{everingham2010pascal} serves as a standard benchmark for semantic segmentation with 20 object classes and 1 background class.
+\textbf{Datasets.} There are two datasets for semantic segmentation in urban driving scenarios: The Cityscapes dataset \cite{cordts2016cityscapes}, designed for semantic analysis of urban street scenes, contains 2975 finely annotated training images and 500 validation images across 19 classes, while the CamVid dataset \cite{brostow2008segmentation}, captured from a driving automobile's perspective, includes 367 training and 101 validation images across 11 classes; however, both datasets exhibit a significant long-tail distribution, where dominant classes like roads and sky occupy the majority of pixels, whereas underrepresented classes such as pedestrians and poles comprise much fewer pixels, severely hindering model learning performance.
+In addition, to compare our approach with state-of-the-art methods, we also verified the effectiveness of our approach on PASCAL VOC 2012 dataset which \cite{everingham2010pascal} serves as a standard benchmark for semantic segmentation with 20 object classes and 1 background class.
 And it includes 1464 training images and 1449 validation images.
 Additionally, we use the SBD dataset \cite{hariharan2011semantic} as an augmented set, which provides 9118 extra training images.
 Due to the coarse annotations in the SBD dataset, previous methods employ two primary partitioning strategies.
 The first strategy uses only the standard 1464 images as the entire labeled set, while the second strategy considers all 10582 images as potential labeled data.
 To ensure a fair comparison of our methods, we evaluate them using both a blender set (10582 potential labeled images) \cite{wang2022semi} and a classic set (1464 labeled images) \cite{chen2021semi}.

 \textbf{Evaluation.} To ensure a fair comparison with prior work, we use DeepLabv3+ \cite{chen2018encoder} pretrained on ImageNet \cite{deng2009imagenet} as our segmentation model.
 The projection head for contrastive learning comprises a Conv-ReLU-Dropout-Conv block.
 The segmentation head and projection head map the ASPP output to $C$ classes and a 256-dimensional feature space, respectively.
 Consistent with previous studies, we evaluate segmentation performance using the mean intersection-over-union (mIoU) metric across all datasets.
 We utilize Gen-Student to evaluate the performance of our novel framework.